-In addition to the 80% mandatory rate relief, the Council can award DRR from 1% through to the full amount of the remaining 20% of the rate bill and the award is entirely at the Council's discretion.
+In addition to the 80% mandatory rate relief, the Cabinet Member for Finance and Resources, after consulting with the relevant Ward Members, can award DRR from 1% through to the full amount of the remaining 20% of the rate bill and the award is entirely at his discretion.

-Non-profit making organisations which are not entitled to mandatory rate relief may apply for discretionary rate relief if they meet the eligibility criteria.
+Non-profit making organisations which are not entitled to Mandatory Rate Relief may apply for discretionary rate relief if they meet the eligibility criteria.